 One of the most impactful changes is the relaxation of co-streaming rules.
 Starting in 2025, teams will be able to broadcast their games directly, including from the players' perspective.
 This will allow for greater interaction with fans and diversify broadcast formats, expanding audience reach.

 According to Riot Games, the goal is to democratize access to matches, attracting new viewers and encouraging content creators to engage with broadcasts.
-Co-streaming, already popular in other regions, promises to boost the visibility of the competitive scene.
+Co-streaming, which is already popular in other regions, promises to boost the visibility of the competitive scene.

-Another significant change is the end of the mandatory in-person events for each split.
-The decision aims to reduce league operating costs, facilitating the organization of regional tournaments.
+Another significant change is the elimination of the requirement for in-person events each split.
+The decision aims to reduce the operational costs of the leagues, making it easier to organize regional tournaments.

 Flexibility in tournament structure benefits local communities

 With this greater autonomy, regional leagues will be able to experiment with creative formats that better serve their audiences.
-Riot emphasized that this freedom will be essential to meet the diverse cultural and economic demands of the EMEA region.
+Riot highlighted that this freedom will be essential to meet the diverse cultural and economic demands of the EMEA region.

 Changes to the competitive landscape aim to sustain the game's ecosystem